Nuclear mass parabola and its applications: Introduction

 The nuclear mass (binding energy) is one of the most important topics in nuclear physics and astrophysics.
 In semi-empirical mass formula based on the liquid drop model, the binding energy $B(A,Z)$ of a nucleus is the summation of the volume, surface, Coulomb, symmetry and pairing terms, which can be expressed as a function of mass number $A$ and charge number $Z$ \cite{Weiz35,Bethe36},

 where a$_{v}$, a$_{s}$, a$_{c}$, a$_{\rm sym}$ and a$_{p}$ are the volume, surface, Coulomb, symmetry and pairing energy coefficients, respectively.
 The coefficients are obtained by fitting to experimentally measured binding energies of nuclei.
-These values can vary depending on the fitting data.
 On the other hand, the nuclear mass is usually indicated by the mass excess (nuclidic mass minus mass number in atomic mass units).
 The mass excess of the isobaric nuclei can be expressed as a parabola against the atomic number $Z$ with a high degree of approximation, which is called as a Bohr-Wheeler parabola \cite{Bohr39}.
 In Ref.\cite{Wing64}, the nuclidic mass equation is expressed as

-Where $M$ is the mass excess of the nucleus (A,Z) in MeV, $Z$ is the atomic number and $A$ the mass number of the nucleus. $M(A,Z_{A})$ is described as the minimum of the mass excess parabola, with $Z_{A}$ being a parameter and not the atomic number of an existing nuclei. $b_{A}$ is the curvature parameter of the isobaric mass parabola, $P_{A}$ is the pairing energy due to the odd-even variation, and $S(N,Z)$ is the shell correction term.
+Where $M$ is the mass excess of the nucleus (A,Z) in MeV, $Z$ and $A$ are the atomic number and the mass number of the nucleus, respectively. $M(A,Z_{A})$ is described as the minimum of the mass excess parabola, with $Z_{A}$ being a parameter and not the atomic number of an existing nuclei. $b_{A}$ is the curvature parameter of the isobaric mass parabola, $P_{A}$ is the pairing energy due to the odd-even variation, and $S(N,Z)$ is the shell correction term.
 In the textbook \cite{Bauer11}, the relation between the nuclear mass excess and the binding energy is written as

-where 0.008665 is the mass excess of neutron and 0.00084 the hydrogen-neutron mass difference in atomic mass unit, and one atomic mass unit is equivalent to 931.4943 MeV.
+where 0.008665 is the mass excess of neutron and 0.00084 is the hydrogen-neutron mass difference in atomic mass unit, and one atomic mass unit is equivalent to 931.4943 MeV.
 Then whether the Coulomb energy coefficient and the symmetry energy coefficient in binding energy formula can be expressed by the parabolic parameters $Z_{A}$ and $b_{A}$?